hmfehr/reading-notes.md/README.md

 # **My code Fellows Reading Notes!**
-### Where i put all my reading notes.
+### Where i put all my reading notes :grinning:

 Hi my name is **Hunter**, im *excited* and *nervous* to learn coding.

 Growth mindset is the power to overcome obsticles in the way.
+It is to take new information to learn an understand the challenges of growth.

 3 Reminders to keep my growth mindset.

 - Its supposed to be hard and challenging.
 - Ask for help!
-- Prepare to fail
+- Prepare to fail.

 Link to my Github is [here](https://github.com/hmfehr)